- Construction set to begin1 Apr 2022

 We are committed to creating a more liveable Port Phillip where our community has access to high quality public spaces and it’s safer and easy to connect and travel around.

 This project will provide a much-needed new play space in the St Kilda foreshore area.

-Construction is due to commence in November 2021 and is expected to be completed by the end of the year.
+Construction is due to commence in April 2022 and is expected to be completed by the end of May 2022.

 Direct access through the park and through the Catani Arch will be closed during construction.
 The beach can still be accessed via South Beach Reserve or next to the St Kilda Life Saving Club.

 The new play space will include swings, climbing unit and rocker items.

 The new play space will provide a safer park experience for the community, with protection to the park from vehicles along Jacka Boulevard.

 Lighting improvements will provide safer access from the pedestrian crossing at the park entrance on Jacka Boulevard to the St Kilda Foreshore after dark.